 Final Notes: When it comes to ‘Gain’ progression, a clinical pearl to remember is that load and total reps are inversely related.
 As one goes up, the other goes down.
 This ensures the central nervous system will not be overtaxed allowing for greater recovery between sessions.

 Curious to learn more about Energy System Training and its application in fitness program design?
-Check out our free comprehensive guide to Energy System Training.
+Check out our free comprehensive guide to Energy System Training and learn from more than a year of sample programming.